spookylukey/django-htmx-patterns/form_validation.rst

 - we should **not** attempt to save the form!
 - we should instead do validation, and render a single row of the form (with any errors), and return that.

-To avoid complicating the main view logic, I’m implementing this as a decorator we can add to the view:
+We can implement this as a decorator we can add to the view:

 .. code-block:: python